Acheiro/Calendar/README.md

 # SimpleCalendar
-A console app that represents a flexible calendar
+A console app that represents a flexible calendar.
 This project only exists for teaching purposes for my students.

 Teaching goals:
 a) Utilizing SOLID principles